My Dearest Sister

-A feature-length cinematic essay pushes a boundary between documentary and narrative film forms.
-A filmmaker’s personal journey to reconnect with her sister, a successful potter living in the ruins of Fukushima is interlocked with her spiritual quest of bridging east and west, feminine and masculine, and shadow and light in her mind.
+A feature-length essay pushes a boundary between documentary and narrative film forms.
+A filmmaker’s personal journey to reconnect with her sister, a successful potter living in the ruins of Fukushima is interlocked with her spiritual quest of bridging east & west, feminine & masculine and shadow & light in her mind.

 For me this film is about the chaos that ensues when trust is broken....by abuse, by lies, even by philosophical shifts.
 This is true of individual humans but also of whole societies.
 We become disillusioned, we become angry, resentful, fill up with hate.
 We build psychological walls to protect ourselves and the light has more and more trouble to get in so we mostly don't get to grow tall as we would in the sunlight, reaching for the sky.

 In 2012, I started to write “My Dearest Sister” with the support of the Conseil des arts et des lettres du Québec.
 In 2016, I made a medium-length film “Creation and Sacrifice” supported by the Canada Council for the Arts and the the Conseil des arts et des lettres du Québec, which I expanded into this feature-length film, shot in Japan in 2017, with the support of New Chapter grant, the Canada Council for the Arts' special program to mark the 150th Anniversary of Confederation .
 Consequently, this long process has made the work entering the public conversation after #MeToo Movement; at a time when the audience is attuned to marginalized voices.

 This 74min Essay shows the pattern, how a negative chain of abusive behaviors manifests in relationships, home, society and in history.
 I hope this work to become a tool for many, including my daughters, to navigate the future.